amirbar/rnn.wgan/README.md

 Code for training and evaluation of the model from ["Language Generation with Recurrent Generative Adversarial Networks without Pre-training"](https://arxiv.org/abs/1706.01399).

-Additional Code for using Fisher GAN in Recurrent Generative Adversarial Networks

 ### Sample outputs (32 chars)